alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 ### Dimension Tables for Descriptive Context

-- Provide the "who, what, where, when, why and how: context surrounding a business process event<sup>pg 40</sup>.
+- Provide the "who, what, where, when, why and how: context surrounding a business process event.<sup>pg 40</sup>
+- Dimension tables are the heart of the data warehouse.
+They provide the context for the fact tables and hence for all measurements.<sup>pg 463</sup> They are the context for the measured activity (fact records).<sup>pg 478</sup>
-- Contain the entry points and descriptive labels that enable the DW/BI system to be leveraged for analysis<sup>pg 40</sup>.
+- Contain the entry points and descriptive labels that enable the DW/BI system to be leveraged for analysis.<sup>pg 40</sup>
 - Often have many columns (sometimes 50 to 100).
 - The dimension tables _primary key_ (surrogate key) which serves as basis for referential integrity with any given fact table to which it is joined.
 - _Discrete_ numeric observations drawn from a small list are almost always dimension attributes.